garden-nomes/SOS/spring/ds/chapter-9/problems.md

 ## Problem 9.15

 > a.
 Find a minimum spanning tree for the graph in Figure 9.84 using both Prim’s and Kruskal’s algorithms.

+![9.15a](http://i.imgur.com/FSeWNV8.jpg)

 > b.
 Is this minimum spanning tree unique?
 Why?

-![9.15a](http://i.imgur.com/FSeWNV8.jpg)

-b.
 I'm not quite sure what's meant by "unique".
 There're certainly other minimum spanning trees like it.
 But there's more than one MST possible for this particular graph, it that's what you want to know.

 ## Problem 9.16